 Providing the Agency with appropriate medical and professional expertise to evaluate any requests for new or unusual services or treatment modalities and their impact on current coverage policy.

+The Contractor shall answer MCO questions and review MCO documents related to HEDIS measures, case management, clinical, medical, and general health policies and procedures, as requested by the Agency.

 The Contractor shall provide professional support to Medicaid providers regarding policy, prior authorization or billing requirements.
 This support may be in the form of oral instruction or written communication and must be documented in Agency data systems.

 The Contractor shall provide professional and technical support to the Agency in responding to program reviews and audits.